sapnasunny1990/120-Years-of-Olympic-History-Analysis-/README.md

 - Cleaned and transformed raw data using Power Query
 - Built an optimized data model with proper relationships
 - Developed DAX measures for medal, athlete, country, sport, and event counts and calculated column for age group
-- Designed interactive visuals with drill-through, bookmarks and slicers
-- Created interactive report pages such as Home, Athlete, Medal, Country, and enabling detailed insights through drill-through navigation
+- Built an interactive, multi-page Power BI dashboard (Home, Athlete, Medal, Country) with drill-throughs,bookmark,KPIs,slicers,maps, and trend analysis to present insights clearly for decision-making and storytelling.
 - Applied best practices in dashboard layout, color consistency, and usability